rlv-dan/BubbleMath/README.md

 ## Credits

-See readme file for complete credits and game asset licensing.

 * Designed and programmed by Dan Saedén
 * Some graphics based on "PuzzleGraphics" by Kenney Vleugels (www.kenney.nl)
 * PyParticles module by Peter Collingridge (www.petercollingridge.co.uk/pygame-physics-simulation)